ElecTwix/db-catalyst/db-catalyst-spec.md

 1. **Simplicity:** The codebase should be approachable by a single Go developer in a day.
 Components must be linear, naming obvious, and data structures transparent.
 2. **Idiomatic Go:** Generated code should look like it was handwritten by an experienced Go engineer: context-first signatures, zero magic globals, narrow interfaces, and clear error handling.
 3. **Low friction:** Minimal configuration, intuitive CLI defaults, and legible error messages.
 Users should get from SQL files to usable Go in a single command with sensible defaults.
+4. **Production Compatibility:** Work with real-world SQLite schemas by gracefully ignoring advanced features that don't affect Go code generation, rather than forcing users to simplify their schemas.
-4. **Speed:** Compilation must be fast, but not at the expense of clarity.
+5. **Speed:** Compilation must be fast, but not at the expense of clarity.
 Favor simple, single-pass parsers over complex runtime introspection as long as performance stays responsive on typical projects (< 5k lines SQL).
-5. **Determinism:** Given the same inputs, the tool must produce byte-for-byte identical output.
+6. **Determinism:** Given the same inputs, the tool must produce byte-for-byte identical output.
 Determinism matters for reproducible builds and code review sanity.

 Non-goals:
 - Supporting SQL dialects beyond SQLite.
 - Running migrations or connecting to live databases.
 - Emitting code for other languages/runtimes.
 - Implementing plugin systems or remote execution.
+- Full validation of SQLite schemas (runtime constraints like CHECK are database responsibility).

 ## 3. High-Level Architecture